jnorell/email-log-search/README.md

 programs, and also not finding any to handle our POP3 server, we made more progress by writing one from scratch.

+This has since been expanded to use on a second mail system for day-to-day administrative use.
+Quite handy, actually.

 Reporting Search Criteria
 -------------------------